18 Growing Wearable Startups (2023)

 Wearables exploded in popularity after giants like Apple, Fitbit (now owned by Google), Garmin, and Samsung released extremely popular products like the Apple Watch and the Fitbit Tracker.

 Since then, integration with smartphones means that the functionality and use cases of wearables have continued to expand.
-In fact, wearables are projected to hit around 1.1B units worldwide by the end of 2023.
-And total spending on wearables is projected to exceed an estimated $93.8B in 2022.
+In fact, total spending on wearables is projected to exceed an estimated $205.1B by 2029.

 The healthcare, sleep, fitness, pet, and labor industries have all benefited from wearable technology that results in better analytics and ultimately better performance.